 We are going to invest hundreds of thousands of euros in either case.
 So might as well, invest it into a house that we designed for ourselves.

-Find a perfect building plot can take a very long time.
+Finding a perfect building plot can take a very long time.
 The more search criteria you have, the longer it may take you to find a building plot that meets your requirements.

 Recommended Reading: The Complete Guide to German Property Investment

-Mind The Local Development Plan
+3. Understand The Local Development Regulations

 Do you want to build a city villa or log cabin?
 One or two stories?
 Flat roof or saddle roof?